florianheinemann/passwordless/README.md

 });
 ```

-2. Display another form to submit the token submitting the UID in a hidden input
+**2: Display another form to submit the token submitting the UID in a hidden input**

 ```html
 <html>